Earth to Echo (soundtrack): Reception

-Music critic Jonathan Broxton called the score as "nice enough" but could not interest musical score fans, unless "simple orchestral textures, homely guitar chords, and light electronic pulses push all your musical buttons."
+Music critic Jonathan Broxton of Movie Music UK called the score as "nice enough" but could not interest musical score fans, unless "simple orchestral textures, homely guitar chords, and light electronic pulses push all your musical buttons."
 Thomas Glorieux of Maintitles found it as "solid and entertaining".
 Matt Patches of IGN wrote "Composer Joseph Trapanese pays homage to the melodic John Williams days while speaking a digital language kids understand."
 John Anderson of The Wall Street Journal commented that Trapanese's score "carries more than its share of emotional weight".
 Calling it as one of the film's highlights, James Rocchi of TheWrap praised Trapanese's score as it sounded remarkably "like the stylings of Explosions in the Sky".
 Matt DeTruck of City Newspaper criticised the music saying it "comes across as surface-level, early sketches of ideas, further hindered by extremely short track lengths that don't give the beats any time to develop".
 The score was shortlisted as one among the 114 contenders for the Academy Award for Best Original Score for the 87th Academy Awards but was not nominated.